stlab/better-code/better-code/src/chapter-2-contracts.md

 function's guarantees under one name: its postconditions.

-The strict weak ordering requirement is a great example of a precondition that can't be efficiently checked.
-Even if we could assume the comparison is stable, to do so would require at least $n^2$ comparisons, where $n$ is the number of elements, which would violate the complexity bound of the algorithm.
+The strict weak ordering requirement is a great example of a precondition that can't be checked: there's no way to verify that a function is deterministic.
+Even if we could assume determinism, a complete check requires at least $n^3$ comparisons, where $n$ is the number of elements, which would violate the complexity bound of the algorithm.

 The summary gives the postcondition that no two adjacent elements are